 A: There are numerous classes of medications that can cause or exacerbate dry eyes.
 The most common group is oral antihistamines, from Benadryl to Claritin.
 Another group is antidepressant medications.
-Dr. Trattler
+Dr. William Trattler

 Q: Recently my dentist gave me an antibiotic for a toothache.
 I notice that every time I take the antibiotic, I have itchy, gritty eyes and vision problems.
 For example, it's hard to watch television.
 Is this caused by the antibiotic?
 J.

 A: I am not aware of any antibiotics causing dry eyes.
 In fact, certain antibiotics, like doxycycline or azithromycin, can help treat certain forms of dry eye.
 There may be other factors contributing to your dry eyes, so I would recommend that you visit an eye care professional for an evaluation to determine the severity of your dry eye.
 Your doctor will then be able to prescribe treatments.
 Dr. William Trattler